Provides students with a complete educational foundation to work as a curriculum specialist

 environments, curriculum, and authentic assessment.
 Students explore strategies to

-infancy through preschool.
+through preschool.
 Students are required to observe children in a group setting.

 54 hours lecture.
 This course provides an overview of the impact of early childhood